 One of the more philosophical individuals who’s taken our semester program over the years posed a very good question to me a few years ago, and since then I tend to pose it to others who engage in long-term bushcraft and survival practice.

 It was a year after he had taken the course, during which he spent twelve weeks living outdoors and living the bush life full-time, and we got together for a beer.
-He said he had a great time on the course and all but was trying to figure out what the point was, and to figure out what to do with it all.
-He explained that it wasn’t as if there were a whole lot of people willing to pay him for this knowledge.
-They’re more often suspicious than supportive of woodsrunning tendencies.
+He said he was trying to figure out what the point was, and to figure out what to do with it all.

-Our discussion made me think about it long and hard.
+Our discussion kept coming back to me.
 Very few, if any, people who get involved in bushcraft are going to forsake the modern world and live in the bush full-time.
-In addiiton to there being very few places where one could do this, if any, it’s a lonely way to live out your days.
+In addition to there being very few places where one could do this, it’s a lonely way to live out your days.

 So his question of why, or what’s the point, remains.
 Are the skills the means or the end?
 An end in themselves?
 Is it just a hobby?